auchenberg-stripe/stripe-demo-connect-saas-platform/README.md

-# Global Marketplace using Stripe Connect
+# SaaS platform using Stripe Connect Standard

 This sample shows how to build a home-rental themed marketplace using [Stripe Payments](http://stripe.com/payments) and [Stripe Connect](https://stripe.com/connect) where customers can sign up and become renters (buyer) and owners (seller) of the marketplace.